Author: Ptr Ludwig

 I APPRECIATED reading THE END OF PROCRASTINATION: HOW TO STOP POSTPONING AND LIVING A FULFILLED LIFE.
-I was excited when I was notified that I had been approved to read and review this book because the truth is I tend to procrastinate, but I am always able to explain why.
+I was anxious when I began reading Ludwig’s book as the truth is I tend to procrastinate, but I am always able to explain why.
 It’s my ADD; although, I have to say that procrastination appears to be part of ADD.
 All the professionals I know with ADD, including myself, will tell you the same thing, and we will also tell you that we purposely wait until the last moment to begin a task because we work better under stress to accomplish whatever it is we are working on, with excellent results.

 Ludwig says, “People love leaving things to the last minute.
 They justify their actions by claiming that they work better under pressure.
 However, the opposite is true, putting things off until the very last moment creates fertile ground for stress, guilt, and ineffectiveness,”

-I believe Ludwig is overall correct when talking about the general populous; however, there are exceptions to Ludwig’s belief, such as those with ADD, depression, sickness, etc..
-The vast majority know there is never a one size fits all.
+Ludwig may be correct when speaking of the general populous; however, there are exceptions to Ludwig’s belief, such as those with ADD, depression, sickness, etc..
+The vast majority know you cannot label all persons the same.
 That said, I found myself hyper-focusing and drawn into Ludwig’s book.
-I began to believe that regardless of being ADD, there are several areas of THE END OF PROCRASTINATION, as well as resources on the website PROCRASTINATION.COM that I would put to use in managing my life.
-There is yet another statement made by Ludwig that I firmly disagree with.
+I began to believe that regardless of being ADD, there are several areas in THE END OF PROCRASTINATION, as well as resources on the website PROCRASTINATION.COM that I can, and will, use to manage my life.
+I am also in disagreement with Ludwig’s following statement.

 “Every morning, we wake up in a world where there is less violence and military conflict than in any other time in history,” – Ptr Ludwig

 Perhaps in Sweden life is less violent and maybe they are not involved in the military conflicts the United States are.
 Let’s take a minute and look at the United States war history.
 America has been at war 93% of the time – 222 out of 239 years since 1776.
-Here is a link to Global Research to give you the facts.
+Check the Global Research for the facts.
 I’m not going to provide statistics on violence because if you are American or reside in America, you know the facts.
-There are significant geographical variants in violent crime in the United States, some areas have decreased while other regions have increased.
-Our current political climate is making things worse as the hate pot is once again being stirred-up.
+There are significant geographical variants in violent crime in the United States; some areas have decreased while other regions have increased.
+Our current political climate is making things worse as the pot is being stirred-up, once again.

 Phillip Zimbardo has a YouTube video in which he says, “I MADE A BIG MISTAKE!”
 There is another Zimbardo YouTube video interview in which Zimbardo talks about the Stanford Prison Experiment and his book THE LUCIFER EFFECT, which I have, and I have read more than once.
-And one more YouTube video worth watching is A Study of Evil in which Zimbardo talks about becoming involved in speaking on behalf of a soldier (National Guardsman) from Abu Ghraib at his court-martial to defend his actions of abuse.
+Moreover, there is one more YouTube video worth watching is A Study of Evil in which Zimbardo talks about becoming involved in speaking on behalf of a soldier (a National Guardsman) from Abu Ghraib at his court-martial to defend his actions of abuse.
 Zimbardo would later write a book called THE LUCIFER EFFECT in which he speaks on behalf of the National Guardsman on trial for abusing the enemy combatants at Abu Ghraib.
-This National Guardsman was one of the hundreds of men and women Guardsmen assigned to oversee the Abu Ghraib enemy combatant camp.
+This National Guardsman was one of the hundreds of men and women Guardsmen assigned to oversee the operations of Abu Ghraib’s enemy combatant camp.

-This is where I shook my head because what Ptr Ludwig had been writing about, and I had been reading changed very suddenly, and the change did not align with what he had been writing about up until this point.
-This is the point that Ludwig lost me as I saw no apparent connection.
-It seemed to me that Ludwig was more interested in having the name Zimbardo connected to his book than the content in his book from this point of separation.
+I shook my head in amazement at this point because what Ptr Ludwig had been writing about, and I had been reading changed very suddenly, and the change did not align with what he had been writing about up until this point.
+Here is where Ludwig lost me as I saw no apparent connection.
+It felt to me that Ludwig was more interested in having the name Zimbardo connected to his book than the content in his book from this point of separation.

-I remembered, once again, how embarrassed I had been and remain today by the horrendous actions of the National Guardsman assigned to run the Abu Ghraib enemy combatant camp.
-I also could not understand, at the time, why we had assigned a National Guard Unit to oversee this enemy combatant camp without active duty military police, and I was mad as hell that the leadership made excuses to save themselves.
+I remembered, once again, how embarrassed I had been and remain so today by the horrendous actions of the National Guardsmen assigned to run the Abu Ghraib enemy combatant camp.
+I also could not understand, at the time, why we had appointed a National Guard Unit to oversee this enemy combatant camp without active duty military police, and I was mad as hell that the leadership made excuses to save themselves.
 Some may wonder why I took the events at Abu Ghraib so personally and why I care so much?
-This was a slap in the face to the United States military.
+There was no doubt this was a slap in the face to the United States military.
 I was an American servicewoman who was on active duty and responsible for another enemy combatant camp.
-So, I saw the repulsive actions of the enlisted, as well as the lack of leadership in the camp as inexcusable.
+So, I saw the repulsive actions of the enlisted, as well as the lack of leadership in the camp as offensive and inexcusable.

-We had a National Guard Unit, but the unit was intermixed with active duty personnel from the Army, Navy and Air Force.
+We had a National Guard Unit but intermixed with active duty personnel from the Army, Navy and Air Force.
 We also had leadership in our enemy combatant camps around the clock.
-I made it a point to show up at unannounced times throughout the day, night and early mornings to walk the blocks to ensure what happened in Abu Ghraib did not occur in my camps.
+I specifically made it a point to show up at unannounced times throughout the day, night and early mornings and walk the blocks to ensure what happened in Abu Ghraib did not occur in my camps.
 Had leadership been present in Abu Ghraib, this alone would have prevented the hideous events that took place there.
 By leadership, I am speaking to officers, whether Navy, Army or Air Force, as well as senior enlisted personnel.
 It was their absence and dereliction to duty that resulted in the shame and humiliation to the United States military.
-This was just one example of many as to why the United States is hated as we are around the globe today.
-And to be clear those held in Abu Ghraib or any other enemy combatant camp were never prisoners, they were enemy combatants.
-The terms are significant.

 Ludwig stated, “Zimbardo taught us how to become an everyday hero.”
 I don’t see how.
 Zimbardo also stated, “People do things because other people are doing them.
 They don’t want to be exposed to the social pressure and discomfort that would arise if they left the herd.”

 In Where Do Negative Emotions Come From?
 Ludwig makes the following statement, “Negative people often inadvertently spread their emotions to the people around them.”
-This I concur with as I believe we have all witnessed this in life.
-But Ludwig goes on with, “Just take a look at an average pub on a Friday evening.
+I concur with this, in some instances, but to make a blanket statement, it’s wrong.
+We have all witnessed negative people who have inadvertently spread their emotions to those around others, but there are others that would not be affected negatively by negative people.
+Again, not everyone is inadvertently affected by negative people and their emotions.
+The majority of us know right from wrong.
+Ludwig goes on to say, “Just take a look at an average pub on a Friday evening.
 You will see people complaining in unison about how everyone is a thief, nothing works, and everything is terrible.”
-I don’t know how many pubs Ludwig visited to come to this conclusion, but I can tell you that this is not fact-based.
-And if one finds themselves in a pessimistic pub, leave that pub and find another pub where people are happy and celebrating life.
+I don’t know how many pubs Ludwig has frequented to come to this conclusion, but I can tell you that this is not fact-based.
+Moreover, if one finds themselves in a pessimistic pub, leave the pub and find another pub where people are happy and celebrating life.

-I have to point out that it’s not your veterans that get us into war.
+It’s not our veterans that get us into wars.
 Thus the aforementioned highlighted text is a ridiculous statement.

-Also disturbing was comparing veterans to IBM employees, smokers trying to quit, a young man that’s attention is unrequited on a bus or a student that gets terrible grades.
-It’s unimaginable to me that anyone that has done their research would suggest veterans be lumped into those aforementioned as failures, shameful or losers.
-Flipping an inner switch will not work on veterans.
+Also disturbing is comparing veterans to IBM employees, smokers trying to quit, a young man that’s attention is unrequited on a bus or a student that gets terrible grades.
+It’s unimaginable to me that anyone that has done their research would suggest veterans be lumped into the aforementioned as failures, shameful or losers.
+Flipping an internal switch will not work on veterans.

-Veterans are told, “You have a new normal,” and this is what the veteran adjusts his or her life to.
+As veterans we are told, “You have a new normal,” and this is what veterans adjust his or her life to going forward.
 Negative stimuli will forever elicit negative emotional responses in veterans.
 If Ptr Ludwig arrived at his analysis of veteran’s from Zimbardo, he spoke to the wrong source about veterans.
-I carefully went through the list of references that were used in this book and was disheartened by how dated all the material was used to support the findings in the book THE END OF PROCRASTINATION: HOW TO STOP POSTPONING AND LIVING A FULFILLED LIFE.
+I carefully went through the list of references that were used in Ludwig’s book and was disheartened by how dated the material referenced was that was used to support the findings in Ludwig’s book THE END OF PROCRASTINATION: HOW TO STOP POSTPONING AND LIVING A FULFILLED LIFE.
 I was also surprised to find that the only sources used when it came to the suffering of veterans with PTSD, depression, anxiety, etc., came from Zimbardo and the Therapists from the Hawaii Psychological Association.
-There are so many more current studies available when it comes to veterans, and one of the most surprising finds is that the Veteran’s Administration, for one, was NOT a source.
+There are so many more current and credible studies available when it comes to veterans, and one of the most surprising finds is that the Veteran’s Administration, for one, was NOT a source.

-I would have rated this book with five stars, but as soon as Ludwig began writing about Zimbardo, it felt as if I set one book down and picked up a different book.
+I would have given Ludwig’s book a 5 Star rating, but as soon as Ludwig began writing about Zimbardo, it felt as if I put one book down and picked another book up.
 There are hundreds of thousands of veterans in the United States; however, this book is going to leave a bad taste in their mouth and perhaps do further damage.
-Ptr Ludwig would be wise to remove veterans entirely from this book or postpone publication until he has more thorough and recent studies that can be incorporated into the book.
+Ptr Ludwig would be wise to remove veterans entirely from this book or postpone publication until he has more thorough and recent studies incorporated into the book.

 “I think it’s much more interesting to live not knowing than to have answers which might be wrong.” – Richard Feynman